PetreVane/FireChat2/README.md

 # FireChat2
-Simple iOS chat app which uses FireBase as backend
+An iOS chat app which uses FireBase as backend

 This project is built using: